joembedded/payload-decoder/readme.md

 >
 >    Control code (binary): 1xxxxxxxx 7-bit mask introduces HK channels.
 HK always starts at 90, cursor may be incremented.
 >    Each mask bit represents a channel: 1: included, 0: skipped.
 HK channels are always transmitted as Float16.
+>    Logically: there can only by max.
+2 HK-Blocks: 1.st for channels 90-96, if a 2.nd follow: 97-99: 1xxxzzzz (Bits z are undefined and ignored).
+Nothing follows the HK Block.

 ---